nextcloud/documentation/admin_manual/installation/nginx.rst

    **ssl_certificate_key** to suit your needs.
 -  Make sure your SSL certificates are readable by the server (see `nginx HTTP SSL Module documentation <http://wiki.nginx.org/HttpSslModule>`_).
--  ``add_header`` statements are only taken from the current level and are not cascaded from or to a different level.
-All necessary ``add_header`` statements must be defined in each level needed.
-For better readability it is possible to move *common* add header statements into a separate file and include that file wherever necessary.
-However, each ``add_header`` statement must be written in a single line to prevent connection problems with sync clients.
 -  Be careful about line breaks if you copy the examples, as long lines may be broken for page formatting.
 -  Some environments might need a ``cgi.fix_pathinfo`` set to ``1`` in their